YiqinZhao/windbell/README.md

-# windbell
+# Windbell

 ![Pypi](https://img.shields.io/pypi/wheel/windbell.svg?style=flat)
 ![Travis](https://travis-ci.org/HawkinsZhao/windbell.svg?branch=master)

-**windbell** is an email delivery tool which is easy to use via CLI and easy to integrate as a python package. **windbell** also features a flexible email development and testing environment.
+**Windbell** is an email delivery tool which is easy to use via CLI and easy to integrate as a python package. **Windbell** also features a flexible email development and testing environment.

 <!-- ![screenshot](https://github.com/HawkinsZhao/windbell/blob/master/docs/images/windbell.png?raw=true) -->

-**windbell is still under early development.
+**Windbell is still under early development.
 Issues or pull requests are welcome!**

 # Concept

-**windbell** requires no system or user level configuration, and produce nothing after installation either.
-All you need is a [**windfile**]().
+**Windbell** requires no system or user level configuration, and produce nothing after installation either.
+All you need is a [**windfile**](https://github.com/HawkinsZhao/windbell/blob/master/docs/windfile.md).
 So, you could just place it to where you need, then run `windbell send`.

-If you want to send email in a CI pipeline of a git repo, you could just place your windfile in the root of your repo, then use a windbell docker to send the email.
-Windbell officially provide instructions for [Drone CI](https://drone.io).
+For example, if you want to send email in a CI pipeline of a git repo, you could just place your windfile in the root of your repo, then use a [windbell docker](https://hub.docker.com/r/hawkinszhao/windbell) to send the email.
+See our instructions about [integration](https://github.com/HawkinsZhao/windbell/blob/master/docs/integrate.md).

 # Usage

-If you want to use **windbell** as a python package, please checkout here.
+If you want to use **windbell** as a python package, please checkout [here](https://github.com/HawkinsZhao/windbell/blob/master/docs/usage.md).

 ## Installation